WHY GO: A vacation spot since the late 1700’s, Cape May NJ attracted city dwellers who traveled by packet steamers down to the shore.

 Not only does Cape May, affectionately called “Exit Zero” – as it’s the final exit of the Garden State Parkway – draw beach-going families, it’s also is a birder’s paradise.

-Though known best for its Victorian B&B’s, we focus on one of the best family-owned beachfront hotels, with a harrowing and poignant WWII refugee back-story.
-Plan to stay there as base when exploring what Forbes Traveler deemed one of “America’s 20 Prettiest Towns.”
+Though known best for its Victorian B&B’s, we focus on a couple of hotels.
+One, the Boarding House (see below) a hot new upscale, stylish dog-friendly “boutique” style motor lodge.
+And, the other, one of the best family-owned beachfront hotels, with a harrowing and poignant WWII refugee back-story.
+Plan to stay in one as base when exploring what Forbes Traveler deemed one of “America’s 20 Prettiest Towns.”

 Things To Do in Cape May NJ

 “Can you believe this Boardwalk beach town was where Navy Dive Bombers trained during WWII and no one knows?” said Bruce Fornier, Executive Director of the Aviation Museum.
 “Practicing for combat was nearly as dangerous as being in the middle of it: 42 men died in training for the Pacific Theater right here in Cape May.”